 Use your Destroyer’s speed to get flank an enemy Cruiser or Destroyer, then use your HE shells to wreak havoc on their internals.
 If you hit the right spot, your round will explode right where the key modules are, setting everything ablaze.

 As you’ve learned, it’s not that hard to understand which type of ammo to use in World of Warships.
 The difficulty lies in applying that theory in battle.
-Keep the tips in this guide in mind over the course of your next few rounds, and you’ll find yourself subconsciously swapping between ammo in no time!
+Keep the tips in this guide in mind and enable training room in World of Warships to get lots of practice, and you’ll find yourself subconsciously swapping between ammo in no time!